 Author contributions: Zhang S and Shen L were co-corresponding authors who proposed the concept, designed the study and raised fundings; Zhang S and Zhang N were co-first authors for they contributed equally in this research.
 Additionally, Zhang S, Liu L and Zhang N were responsible for literature search, screening and writing drafts; Zheng W and Ma ZL extracted data; Zhang YL and Qiao SY assessed the quality of studies; Wei YH, Wu G, Yu QT and Deng B analyzed the data.
 All the authors read and approved the final manuscript.
 The reasons for designating Zhang S and Zhang N as co-first authors are twofold: Firstly, they made equal contributions to the writing and revision of the manuscript.
 Secondly, this study was conducted collaboratively, and appointing Zhang S and Zhang N as co-first authors facilitate effective communication in addressing issues related to research design, writing, and data analysis, thereby ensuring smooth progress in the research.
 The rationale behind selecting Zhang S and Shen L as co-corresponding authors lies in their equal contributions to formulating, conceptualizing, and executing the study, as well as providing funding support.
 In summary, the co-first and co-corresponding authors in this study not only ensured its seamless execution but also enhanced the rationality and depth of the research topic.

-Supported by The Fourth batch of national excellent talents in Chinese medicine project, No. Lh01.40.002; The Third Batch of Excellent Young Talents Clinical Competency Enhancement Program of Longhua Hospital, No. RC-2020-01-12.
+Supported by the Fourth Batch of National Excellent Talents in Chinese Medicine Project, No. Lh01.40.002; and the Third Batch of Excellent Young Talents Clinical Competency Enhancement Program of Longhua Hospital, No. RC-2020-01-12.

 Corresponding author: Shuai Zhang, MD, Doctor, Department of Cardiology, LongHua Hospital Shanghai University of Traditional Chinese Medicine, No. 725 South Wanping Road, Shanghai 200032, China. dr_shuaizh@163.com